-Celery is a low-calorie food that is packed with vitamins and minerals and is common in most households.
+Celery is a low-calorie food that is very popular among health-conscious people because it is packed with vitamins and minerals.
 This healthy vegetable is nutritious and can add a ton of flavor to a soup or stew!
 Both the stalks and leaves are used in cooking, and even the seeds are used in various spices to add flavor.
 Seed extracts are commonly used to make herbal medicines.
 With all these benefits in mind, you may be wondering if you can give your cat celery occasionally.
 Is celery safe for cats?

 The short answer is yes!
-Celery is perfectly safe to give to your feline and may even have health benefits too.
+Celery is perfectly safe to give to your feline.
+However, it doesn’t offer cats the same health benefits it offers humans.
 Let’s take a deeper dive into this vegetable and look at why it can be beneficial to feed to your feline friend, as well as a few things to be careful of.